carlodmendoza/user-module-angular5-crud/README.md

 2. Download and install [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community).

-3. Create a folder named `data` in C:\.

-4. Create a folder named `db` in C:\data.
+3. Create the following directory to setup MongoDB: `C:\data\db`.

-5. Clone this repository.
+4. Clone this repository.

 ## How to Run